What are Dental Implants?

 While there are many benefits to dental implants, there are a few factors that need to be considered as well.

-If you are interested in learning more about implants for replacing your missing teeth and if you are a candidate for dental implants, call Anchorage Dental Associates at (907) 276-7366 to schedule your consultation today.
+If you are interested in learning more about implants for replacing your missing teeth and if you are a candidate for dental implants, call Spalding Dental at (907) 276-7366 to schedule your consultation today.